controlmyspace/Laula-Coding-Three-Final-Submission/README.md

 - **images** - Folder with images used
 - **styles.css** - All the styling
 - **accessibility.js** - Handles the accessibility features
-- **accessibility.md** - Notes on accessibility features & considerations
+- **accessibility.md** - Documentation on accessibility features, considerations, reflections and future improvements
-- file also icludes images & task files themselves
+- **documentation.pdf**

 ## The animation library